 Master Control is the record custodian for active, auxiliary, and closed Public Assistance, SNAP and Medical Assistance Cases.
 All new case numbers are processed in this unit.
-Staff is responsible for the finger imaging of all mandated Temporary Assistance Programs' applicants and recipients, averaging 521 per month.
-Other duties include staffing the reception desk, issuing benefit cards (averaging 868 per month).
+Staff is responsible for the finger imaging of all mandated Temporary Assistance Programs' applicants and recipients, averaging 418 per month.
+Effective January 15th, 2020 Finger Imaging is no longer required.
+Other duties include staffing the reception desk, issuing benefit cards (averaging 777 per month).
+In November of 2019 we implemented procedure changes which allow issuance of temporary cards only when emergency SNAP benefits are issues or other regulatorily allowed instances, such as in an emergency situation.
 Master Control houses three (3) document scanning stations, one staffed fulltime and the other as staffing allows.